Anindith Reddy

 Anindith Reddy is an Indian racing driver.
 He participated in the 2016 Euro JK 16 Championship and the Euro JK 2017 Championship, and the motorsport person of the year 2017 at the Federation of Motorsports Clubs of India (FMSCI).
 He won Volkswagen Vento Cup 2015 in Delhi.
 In 2019, he received outstanding achievement in world motor sport from FMSCI.

 Family

 Anindith Reddy is born to Sangita Reddy and Konda Vishweshwar Reddy.
 He is married to Shriya Bhupal, grand daughter of GVK Reddy.
-He is grandson of Prathap C. Reddy, and great grand son of Konda Venkata Ranga Reddy.
+He is grandson of Prathap C. Reddy and Konda Madhava Reddy, and great grand son of Konda Venkata Ranga Reddy.